-This next sub-section and Figures 3 and 4 are inspired by Nitzan and Bichler's work studying the accumulation of arms and oil producers in relation to Middle East wars (see Nitzan and Bichler 2002, Ch.
+The following analysis, as well as Figures 3 and 4, are inspired by Nitzan and Bichler's work studying the accumulation of arms and oil producers in relation to Middle East wars (see Nitzan and Bichler 2002, Ch.
 5).
-Figure 3 compares the ROE for Dominant Semiconductor Capital and the ROE for the Compustat 500, with labels marking 'shortage' years.
-The shaded areas denote 'danger zones' when Dominant Semiconductor Capital experienced differential decumulation.
+Figure 3 compares the ROE for Dominant Semiconductor Capital and the ROE for the

+Compustat 500, with labels marking 'shortage' years.12 The shaded areas denote 'danger zones' when Dominant Semiconductor Capital experienced differential decumulation.
 Figure 4 shows the percent deviation of Dominant Semiconductor Capital's ROE from the Compustat 500 average, again, with marked years of 'shortage'.
-These figures cover 1980 to 2021 - the years in which headlines about shortages were pulled from the Nexis Uni database.